guyfrd/portScanner/README.md

    node <path_to_repo>/portScanner.js -i <path_to_input_file>
 ```
 ### IPv6
-PortScanner convert the hostname to IP address, if IPv6 exists for the host, you can use this address by using the flag
+PortScanner convert the hostname to IP address, for use the IPv6 address as default(if exist), pass the flag:
 ```sh
 --p IPv6
 ```